cipher813/rl_navigation/report.md

 7. Noisy, which adds parametric noise to the weights which can aid efficient exploration.
 Research per Fortunato's ["Noisy Networks for Exploration"](https://arxiv.org/abs/1706.10295)(Arxiv, 15 February 2018)

 8. Rainbow, which incorporates all of the above modifications.
-Research per Hessel's ["Rainbow: Combining Improvements in Deep Reinforcement Learning"](https://arxiv.org/abs/1710.02298)(Arxiv, 6 October 2017)
+Research per Hessel's ["Rainbow: Combining Improvements in Deep Reinforcement Learning"](https://arxiv.org/abs/1710.02298)(Arxiv, 6 October 2017) *The Rainbow and related NoisyLinear classes are currently a work in progress in the scripts in this repo*

 **Environments**